fabiocampanella/NOAA-Kat/README.md

 ##### Here's a cool picture of a coral reef in the US Virgin Islands (2013):
 ![Coral reef in the US Virgin Islands](http://i173.photobucket.com/albums/w75/katharineegan/209_STT0713.jpg)

+Question for Katharine
+Are you sure you want to go to grad school?